AdaCore/gnatstudio/docs/users_guide/debugging.rst

 :menuselection:`Debug --> Debug --> Load File...`
   Opens a file selection dialog that allows you to choose a program to debug.
-  The program to debug is either an executable for native debugging, or a partially linked module for cross environments (e.g VxWorks).
+  The program to debug is either an executable for native debugging or a partially linked module for cross environments (e.g VxWorks).

 .. index:: menu; debug --> debug --> add symbols

 :menuselection:`Debug --> Debug --> Add Symbols`
-  Add the symbols from a given file/module.
-This corresponds to the gdb command `add-symbol-file`.
+  Adds the symbols from a given file/module.
+This corresponds to the `gdb` command `add-symbol-file`.
 This menu is particularly useful under VxWorks targets, where the modules can be loaded independently of the debugger.
-For instance, if a module is independently loaded on the target (e.g. using windshell), it is absolutely required to use this functionality, otherwise the debugger won't work properly.
+  For instance, if a module is independently loaded on the target (e.g. using `windshell`), you must use this functionality for the debugger to work properly.

 .. index:: menu; debug --> debug --> attach

 :menuselection:`Debug --> Debug --> Attach...`
-  Instead of starting a program to debug, you can instead attach to an already running process.
-To do so, you need to specify the process id of the process you want to debug.
-The process might be busy in an infinite loop, or waiting for event processing.
+  Instead of starting a program to debug, attach to an already running process.
+To do so specify the process id of the process you want to debug.
+The process might be busy in an infinite loop or waiting for event processing.
 Note that as for :ref:`Core Files <core_files>`, you need to specify an executable before attaching to a process.